gofed/gofed/ABOUT.md

 (defined by the project).
 For Fedora package imported packages translate into build-time and run-time dependencies and provided packages into a list of Provides.
-In the form the spec file is generated, all build-time dependencies are wrapper with 'with_check' macro.
+In the form the spec file is generated, all build-time dependencies are wrapped with 'with_check' macro.
 Since it make sense to BuildRequire golang packages only where you run some tests on the project.
 Run-time dependencies are needed everytime you install the devel subpackage